likcanielda/platonElectronics/README.md

 # platonElectronics

-An e-commerce school project created using asp.net.
+An e-commerce school project created using asp.net C#.